lun0522/lighter/README.md

 should be specified with this flag.
 - *vulkan_folder*: The [Vulkan SDK](https://vulkan.lunarg.com) must have been
 downloaded, and the path to the platform specific folder should be specified with this flag.
+For MacOS, this would be `vulkansdk-macos-<version number>/macOS`.

-This README introduces the modules we created, and the decisions we made when we design the structure.
-The usage of each class is put right before the class definition in header files.
+This README introduces the modules we created, and the decisions we made when we design them.
+The usage of classes and util functions is put right before the declaration in header files.
 You can start with a [Vulkan "Hello Triangle" example](https://github.com/lun0522/jessie-steamer/tree/master/jessie_steamer/application/vulkan), and then take a look at other applications under the jessie_steamer/application folder, which are good examples of how to use other features such as rendering